When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 3. Microphone

 Just like built-in cameras, built-in microphones are NOT ideal for professional use.
 Good and clear audio is just as important as good and clear video quality.
-If they can see you and your screen but can’t hear you, it won’t be good.
+It won’t be good if they can see you and your screen but can’t hear you.
 Video and Audio always go hand in hand.

 4. Lights